bhosalerahul9292/Real-Estate/README.md

 - initlize the npm using below command: npm init -y
 - update the package.json file to update/track node server contineoue

+#connect to the database (mongodb)
+- Install the mongoose package
+- To connect with mongoDB.
+  - login to mongoDB web.
+  - create project give name to the project.
+- Create the .env file and add in the variable.